ganmor/backbone-infinite-scroll/README.md

 Backbone-Infinite-List
 ===============================

-NOTICE: Example website and code is under construction althought code is extracted from a working version.
+A backbone view with infinite scroll ( that really works on mobile ) Works with either scrolling the window or a div althought it's nicer on a div.

+NOTICE: Code is in working Draft.
+Scroll on the window is not implemented (You can only use overflow scroll / webkit-overflow scroll )

 Demo Available Here : http://ganmor.github.io/backbone-infinite-list/

-A backbone view with infinite scroll ( that really works on mobile ) Works with either scrolling the window or a div althought it's nicer on a div.

 Works smoothly on Android 4+;
 iOs 5+;